Iceland volcano erupts for ninth time since 2023

 Geophysicist Benedikt Ofeigsson told RUV the eruption appeared smaller than previous ones and was well-situated, as it was not close to any critical infrastructure.

-A risk assessment released on Tuesday had predicted no new eruptions before the autumn.
-The last eruption in the area occurred in April.
+The previous eruption to hit the area was in April, and a risk assessment published on Tuesday did not expect another eruption until this autumn.

-When the first eruption hit in late 2023, most of Grindavik’s 4,000 residents were evacuated.
-Since then, nearly all of the town’s homes have been sold to the state and most residents have relocated.
+When the first volcanic eruption hit the area in late 2023, most of Grindavik's 4,000 residents were evacuated.

+Since then, almost all of the houses have been sold to the state, and most of the residents have left.

-The Reykjanes peninsula had remained dormant for eight centuries until a period of increased seismic activity began in March 2021.
-Volcanologists have since warned that the region may be entering a new era of regular volcanic activity.
+Volcanoes on the Reykjanes peninsula had not erupted for eight centuries when, in March 2021, a period of heightened seismic activity began.

+Volcanologists have warned in recent years that volcanic activity in the region had entered a new era.

-The latest eruption was not expected to impact international air travel, RUV said.
+RUV said the latest eruption was not expected to impact international flights.

-In contrast, a 2010 volcanic eruption in another part of Iceland caused widespread disruption after volcanic ash grounded flights across Europe.
+A volcanic eruption in another part of Iceland in 2010 caused worldwide travel chaos as the ash spewed into the atmosphere sparked airspace closures in Europe.

+Iceland is home to 33 active volcanic systems, more than any other European country.

-Iceland sits atop the Mid-Atlantic Ridge, a tectonic boundary that separates the Eurasian and North American plates.
-It is home to 33 active volcanic systems, the most of any country in Europe.
+It is located on the Mid-Atlantic Ridge, a fault in the ocean floor that separates the Eurasian and North American tectonic plates and causes earthquakes and eruptions.